Szeged: Airport

 Szeged Airport is the international airport of Szeged.

 Public transport

-As of May 2018 Szeged had 39 local bus lines – 15 in the city centre and 24 in the suburbs.
-There are also 5 tram lines.
+Public transport in Szeged is provided by Szeged Transport Ltd. (Szegedi Közlekdési Társaság or SZKT), owned by the municipal government, and Volánbusz, owned by the national government.
+Forming the backbone of SZKT's network are 5 tram lines and 6 trolleybus lines, which are supplemented by 38 bus lines.
+Hungarian State Railways operates regional and intercity trains, as well as international trains to Subotica.

 Sport

+Handball

 The most popular sport in the city is handball.
-The city has one well-known club the 2013–14 EHF Cup-winner SC Pick Szeged playing in the Nemzeti Bajnokság I.
+The city has one well-known club the 2013–14 EHF Cup-winner SC Pick Szeged playing in the Nemzeti Bajnokság I. They play at the Pick Aréna, opened in 2021.

+Association football

 The second most popular sport is football in the city.
 Szeged had several clubs playing in the top level Hungarian league, the Nemzeti Bajnokság I. These are Szegedi AK, Szegedi Honvéd SE.
 The only currently operating club, Szeged 2011 play in the Nemzeti Bajnokság II.